fundot/fundot/FUNDOTDOC.md

-# Jia Documentation
+# Fundot Documentation

-This is the official documentation for Jia programming language.
+This is the official documentation for Fundot programming language.

 ## READ ME FIRST